Vocational school: Ireland

 A vocational school in Ireland is a type of secondary education school which places a large emphasis on vocational and technical education; this led to some conflict in the 1960s when the Regional Technical College system was in development.
 Since 2013 the schools have been managed by Education and Training Boards, which replaced Vocational Education Committees which were largely based on city or county boundaries.
-Establishment of the schools is largely provided by the state; funding is through block grant system providing about 90% of necessary funding requirements.
+Establishment of the schools is largely provided by the state; funding is through the block grant system providing about 90% of necessary funding requirements.

 Vocational schools typically have further education courses in addition to the traditional courses at secondary level.
 For instance, post leaving certificate courses which are intended for school leavers and pre-third level education students.

 Until the 1970s the vocational schools were seen as inferior to the other schools then available in Ireland.
 This was mainly because traditional courses such as the leaving certificate were not available at the schools, however this changed with the Investment in Education (1962) report which resulted in an upgrade in their status.
-Currently about 25% of secondary education students attend these schools.
+Currently about 24% of secondary education students attend these schools.

+In 2018, 26% of Leaving Cert students (over 30,000 people) sat the Leaving Certificate Vocational Programme.